voltrue2/gracenode/README.md

 The above command will create a very basic setup for you.

-To start your own HTTP server from here on, execute `node index.js start`.
+To start your own HTTP server from here on, execute `make start`.

-The above command will daemonize your appliction.
+The above command will daemonize your appliction and the daemon process will automatically restart if you change the application code or/and configurations.

 **NOTE**: By default, your HTTP server will be listening to port `http://localhost:8888`.